radkill/simple-lazy-load-videos/readme.txt

 Requires at least: 4.9
 Tested up to: 6.8.1
 Requires PHP: 5.6
-Stable tag: 1.6.0
+Stable tag: 1.7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple Lazy Load for embedded video from Youtube and Vimeo
+Simple Lazy Load for embedded video from YouTube and Vimeo

 == Description ==
 The plugin reduces page load time and increases your Google PageSpeed score.

-It replaces the embedded Youtube and Vimeo videos with a video preview image, third-party CSS & JS are downloaded only after a click.
+It replaces the embedded YouTube and Vimeo videos with a video preview image, third-party CSS & JS are downloaded only after a click.

 == Installation ==
 1. Upload the plugin to your WordPress site